Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Waveform generation formalism

 The general expression of the source moments in terms of the parameters of the source, specifically in terms of the PN expansion of the scalar and tensor pseudo-tensors~\eqref{tau}, along with the methodology to compute these moments, is provided in Sec.~\ref{sec:source_moments}.

-\subsection{Memory contributions to $m=0$ gravitational modes}
+\subsection{Memory contributions to $\mathrm{m}=0$ gravitational modes}

-In the previous section, we have discussed how non-linear memory effects do not contribute to the radiative multipole moments at the order we are considering for the derivation of the gravitational flux.
+In the previous section, we have discussed how non-linear memory effects do not contribute to the gravitational part of the energy flux.
 However, they do impact the gravitational waveform.
 To illustrate this, we consider the quadrupole moment, whose memory contributions are given by~\cite{Bernard:2022noq}

 These contributions formally appear at $1.5$PN order.
 When computing them, we will typically encounter two types of integrals: oscillatory integrals of the form

 and non-oscillatory integrals as

 After integration, the oscillatory contributions coming from~\eqref{eq:AC} yield 1.5PN correction to the waveform and can therefore be neglected in this work.
 By contrast, for the non-oscillatory integrals, we need the time evolution of the gauge-invariant parameter $x$, which is governed at leading order in the point-particle approximation by